PEXANE2/azure-docs.tr-tr/articles/data-factory/create-azure-ssis-integration-runtime.md

 ### <a name="sign-in-and-select-a-subscription"></a>Oturum açın ve bir abonelik seçin

-Oturum açmak ve Azure aboneliğinizi seçmek için aşağıdaki betiği ekleyin.
+Oturum açmak ve Azure aboneliğinizi seçmek için aşağıdaki komut dosyasını ekleyin.

 ```powershell
 Connect-AzAccount
 Select-AzSubscription -SubscriptionName $SubscriptionName
 ```

-### <a name="validate-the-connection-to-database-server"></a>Veritabanı sunucusuyla bağlantıyı doğrulama
+### <a name="validate-the-connection-to-database-server"></a>Veritabanı sunucusuna bağlantıyı doğrulama

-Azure SQL veritabanı sunucunuzu veya yönetilen örneğinizi doğrulamak için aşağıdaki betiği ekleyin.
+Azure SQL Veritabanı sunucunuzu veya yönetilen örneğinizi doğrulamak için aşağıdaki komut dosyasını ekleyin.

 ```powershell
 # Validate only if you use SSISDB and you don't use virtual network or Azure AD authentication